Sabr-eX/GraphDatabase/README.md

 # Task 1: Add a new graph to the Database

--   [ ] Create client so that the user can choose the sequence, operation, graph file name
+-   Create client so that the user can choose the sequence, operation, graph file name
--   [ ] Check that these requests are going to the load balancer and are redirected to the primary server on the loadbalancer and primaryserver channels respectively
+-   Check that these requests are going to the load balancer and are redirected to the primary server on the loadbalancer and primaryserver channels respectively
--   [ ] Write basic code to check that the primary server receives everything
+-   Write basic code to check that the primary server receives everything
--   [ ] Store this in shared memory in a way that it doesn't clash with other shared memories
+-   Store this in shared memory in a way that it doesn't clash with other shared memories
--   [ ] Delete this stored memory after the request is completed
+-   Delete this stored memory after the request is completed
--   [ ] The primary server's thread should be able to read this data and you should also keep track of threads so as to ensure that we wait for them before the main thread terminates
+-   The primary server's thread should be able to read this data and you should also keep track of threads so as to ensure that we wait for them before the main thread terminates
--   [ ] And send this data to the new text file
+-   And send this data to the new text file
--   [ ] After this send a message back to the client that `File successfully added`
+-   After this send a message back to the client that `File successfully added`
--   [ ] Ensure that concurrency is managed properly which otherwise can cause read-write dependencies
+-   Ensure that concurrency is managed properly which otherwise can cause read-write dependencies
--   [ ] The parent thread should wait for the children threads to terminate
+-   The parent thread should wait for the children threads to terminate

 # Task 2: Modifying existing graph

--   [ ] Client can request add/delete nodes/edges, so we need to perform write operation for this.
+-   Client can request add/delete nodes/edges, so we need to perform write operation for this.
--   [ ] Primary server
+-   Primary server
-    -   [ ] Takes this request
+    -   Takes this request
-    -   [ ] Creates a new thread
+    -   Creates a new thread
-    -   [ ] Reads the contents of shared memory
+    -   Reads the contents of shared memory
-    -   [ ] Opens the corresponding file
+    -   Opens the corresponding file
-    -   [ ] Updates the file
+    -   Updates the file
-    -   [ ] Closes the file
+    -   Closes the file
-    -   [ ] Thread sends `File successfully modified`
+    -   Thread sends `File successfully modified`
--   [ ] Client display the message on console
+-   Client display the message on console

 # Task 3: BFS of the input graph

 1. Create client.
 The user chooses sequence, operation, (graph file name is the same).
 2. Secondary Server Tasks
-    - [ ] Receive request from load balancer (nodes, adj matrix via message queue)
-    - [ ] Spawn new thread to handle request
+   -Receive request from load balancer (nodes, adj matrix via message queue) -Spawn new thread to handle request
-    - [ ] Receive starting vertex via shared memory segment
-    - [ ] Ensure requests are redirected to the appropriate server
-    - [ ] Error handling to ensure input is in right format
-    - [ ] For each level, perform BFS by creating a new thread for processing the nodes of a particular level.
+   -Receive starting vertex via shared memory segment -Ensure requests are redirected to the appropriate server -Error handling to ensure input is in right format -For each level, perform BFS by creating a new thread for processing the nodes of a particular level.
 Process nodes concurrently
-    - [ ] Ensure parents wait for child threads to terminate
-    - [ ] Check other error handling
+   -Ensure parents wait for child threads to terminate -Check other error handling
-    - [ ] Return order of vertices traversed via message queue
+   -Return order of vertices traversed via message queue

 # Task 4: DFS of the input graph

 1. The user chooses Sequence_Number, Operation_Number and Graph_File_Name.
 2. Secondary Server Tasks
-    - [ ] Receive request from load balancer (nodes, adj matrix via message queue)
-    - [ ] Spawn new thread to handle request
+   -Receive request from load balancer (nodes, adj matrix via message queue) -Spawn new thread to handle request
-    - [ ] Receive starting vertex via shared memory segment
-    - [ ] Error handling to ensure input is in right format
-    - [ ] For each unvisited node adjacent to the current node, perform DFS by creating a new thread for processing the nodes of each usique path from this node.
+   -Receive starting vertex via shared memory segment -Error handling to ensure input is in right format -For each unvisited node adjacent to the current node, perform DFS by creating a new thread for processing the nodes of each usique path from this node.
 Process all paths concurrently
-    - [ ] Ensure parents wait for child threads to terminate
-    - [ ] Check other error handling
+   -Ensure parents wait for child threads to terminate -Check other error handling
-    - [ ] Return all the leaf nodes
+   -Return all the leaf nodes

 # Cleanup